-We’re implementing safety measures to help on-campus students observe social-distancing guidelines.
+We’re continuing to implement safety measures to help on-campus students observe social-distancing guidelines.
 Most students who live in residence halls will have a private bedroom or bedroom spaces.
 Some students will also have a private bathroom.
-If a bathroom
+If

 IUP is not able to help students get out of leases for off-campus housing.
 Those leases are agreements between students and their landlords, and students will need to contact their landlords about options.
 The Student Cooperative Association's legal services can provide legal guidance for renters.